Best Cordless Drill for 2024 – 13 Tools Tested Head-to-Head

 Compared to the other flagship drills in our test, Hercules does a nice job of keeping the weight and size on the lower side of the scale.

 We haven’t used this drill enough to make a recommendation on its long-term reliability.
 However, Harbor Freight now offers a 5-year warranty that’s sure to raise eyebrows.
 Nevertheless, Harbor Freight lists it as a professional hammer drill.
 I’m not convinced it’s ready for that designation.
-But, for DIY use, it’s an attractive option.
+For DIY use, it’s an attractive option.

 Skil PWRCore 20 Brushless Hammer Drill HD5295-1A